QARANC.co.uk Find Extra Work

 Glenart Castle

-In February the Glenart Castle was sunk in the Bristol Castle and 162 lives were lost which included 8 nurses, 7 Royal Army Medical Corps (RAMC) medical officers and 47 medical orderlies (cited in It's a Long Way to Tipperary: British and Irish Nurses in the Great War by Yvonne McEwen).
-The Matron of the Glenart Castle was Miss Kate Beaufoy who was a veteran of the South African War.
+In February the Glenart Castle was sunk in the Bristol Channel and 162 lives were lost which included 8 nurses, 7 Royal Army Medical Corps (RAMC) medical officers and 47 medical orderlies (cited in It's a Long Way to Tipperary: British and Irish Nurses in the Great War by Yvonne McEwen).
+The Matron of the Glenart Castle was Miss Katy Beaufoy who was a veteran of the South African War.

 HMHS China